Alice Springs Future Grid

 Alice Springs is an isolated power system, so all the services needed to run the grid have to be provided locally.
 In all power systems, generation constantly has to match demand.
 On top of this, there needs to be enough generators focused on maintaining a stable power system (providing things like voltage, inertia, spinning reserve and frequency).
 Currently gas generators do most of this work.
 Transitioning to renewable energy requires careful consideration to maintain a reliable power network.

 Why can’t we just put in a big battery?

-Territory Generation recently installed a five megawatt battery in Alice Springs, which is actually larger proportional to our grid than the Tesla “big battery” in South Australia.
+In 2018 Territory Generation installed a five megawatt battery in Alice Springs, which is actually larger proportional to our grid than the Tesla “big battery” in South Australia.
 Currently, the cost of installing a battery big enough to provide energy overnight is prohibitively high.
-The Future Grid project aims to understand the role that batteries will play, particularly as costs reduce.
+The Alice Springs Future Grid project will increase our understanding of the role that batteries can play, particularly as costs reduce.

-Is Intyalheme a bit like Alice Solar City?
+Is Intyalheme and Future Grid a bit like Alice Solar City?

 Intyalheme is building on the success of Alice Solar City, to achieve next-level renewable energy uptake.
 Alice Solar City ran from 2008 to 2013 as part of the Australian Government Solar Cities programme.
-Intyalheme is an Arrernte word meaning “a fire starting up again”, which alludes to the rich local history of renewable energy projects in Central Australia.
+Intyalheme is a Central Arrernte word meaning “a fire flaring up again”, which alludes to the rich local history of renewable energy projects in Central Australia.
 Intyalheme invites the community to stay in touch and get involved.